Enderbyte-Programs/CraftServerSetup/README.md

 lib: Special library versions to increase control and decrease dependancy

+analytics: The server side of the telemetry server (shown for transparency)

+assets: desktop files and icon files

 ## My Thoughts for Update 1.0

 I believe that CraftServerSetup is nearing completion, if not at least a major milestone.
 This major milestone is the 1.0 update which is coming soon.
 There are a few nyi().
 My goal is to get rid of the not yet implemented error by 0.16.